Kccarr6022/Melanoma-Diagnostics-App/README.md

 - Can ease worries to patients who believe they may have cancer

 ## Inspiration
-The inspiration for this project is to prevent disastors from happening due to people potentially not having the resources required to check moles.
+The inspiration for this project is to prevent disastors from happening due to people potentially not having the resources required for checkups.

 ## What it does
 Stores footage of lightning strike data